Evghenia Guțul

-Evghenia Guțul (born 5 September 1986; Evgeniya Guţul or Guțul), also rendered Yevgenia Gutsul (Евгения Гуцул) and Eugenia Guțul, is a Moldovan Gagauz jurist and politician, who has served as Governor of Gagauzia (başkan) since 19 July 2023.
+Evghenia Guțul (born 5 September 1986; Evgeniya Guţul or Guțul), also rendered Yevgenia Gutsul (Евгения Гуцул) and Eugenia Guțul, is a Moldovan Gagauz jurist and politician, who served as Governor of Gagauzia (başkan) from July 2023 to August 2025.

 As governor, she has sought to have closer relations with Russia.
 Following her party's banning by Moldovan authorities, she has been an independent.
 She has been sanctioned by the EU Council for promoting separatism, and by the United States' Office of Foreign Assets Control.

 In April 2024, she was indicted in a criminal case with the Anti-Corruption Prosecutor's Office of Moldova, and in August 2025 she was sentenced to seven years in jail for using undeclared Russian funds to finance her Șor Party.

 Early life

 Guțul was born on 5 September 1986 in the village of Etulia, a Gagauz village in the Moldavian SSR of the Soviet Union.
 Guțul's maiden name is Buiucli.
-She is married and has two children, and continues to maintain Etulia as her permanent place of residence.
+She is married and has two children, and as of 2023 continued to maintain Etulia as her permanent place of residence.

 After attending school to become a lawyer, she worked as a telephone operator from 2012 to 2014.
 Afterwards she worked as a telecommunications operator, commercial representative, and archivist.
 Guțul only entered politics when she worked as a secretary for her local Șor Party branch in 2018.
 Prior to her 2023 election, Guțul had no significant political background.